Saqqara and the Step Pyramid of Djoser - Memphis and its Necropolis – the Pyramid Fields from Giza to Dahshur

 The capital of the Old Kingdom of Egypt has some extraordinary funerary monuments, including rock tombs, ornate mastabas, temples and pyramids.
 In ancient times, the site was considered one of the Seven Wonders of the World.

-The pyramid of Djoser, sometimes called the Step Pyramid of Djoser, is an archaeological site in the Saqqara necropolis, Egypt, northwest of the ruins of Memphis.
-It is the first pyramid to be built.
-The 6-tier, 4-sided structure is the earliest colossal stone building in Egypt.
+The Pyramid of Djoser, sometimes called the Step Pyramid of Djoser or Step Pyramid of Horus Netjerikhet, is an archaeological site in the Saqqara necropolis, Egypt, northwest of the ruins of Memphis.
+It was the first Egyptian pyramid to be built.
+The six-tier, four-sided structure is the earliest colossal stone building in Egypt.
 It was built in the 27th century BC during the Third Dynasty for the burial of Pharaoh Djoser.
 The pyramid is the central feature of a vast mortuary complex in an enormous courtyard surrounded by ceremonial structures and decoration.

 In March 2020, the pyramid was reopened for visitors after a 14-year restoration.